 The dragon never gave up, as he would attempt to swallow the last remaining moon in the sky from time-to-time.
 But the people remain on alert if such an incident is to happen again, ready to create thundering noises for the moon's return, guarding it with their lives.
 And as long as the bamboo trees are not killed on the moon, the dragon will never succeed in his malicious deed.

-The literary origins of this story about a moon-eating dragon are traced back to two prolific Filipino writers: Damania Eugenio and Fr.
-Fernando Buyser.
+The literary origins of this story, a culture and folklore with deep roots, about a moon-eating dragon are mostly traced back to two prolific Filipino writers: Damania Eugenio and Fernando Buyser.

 The Roots of the Mythology